Fueled/fueled-boilerplate/README.md

     1. Alternatively, if you don't want to install the entire XCode package just to get access to the CLT (it's a 2.5GB download), you can grab the [OSX GCC Installer](https://github.com/kennethreitz/osx-gcc-installer) which gives you all the Command Line Tools you'll need.
     2. **Do not install both, this can cause issues**
 2. Install [NPM (Node Package Manager)](http://nodejs.org) from the Node.js homepage
-3. Head to [the Grunt website](http://gruntjs.com/getting-started) and follow the instructions to install Grunt
+3. Head to [the Gulp Github repo](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md#getting-started) and follow the instructions to install Gulp
-    1. open Terminal and run `sudo npm install -g grunt-cli` (you'll be asked for your password)
+    1. open Terminal and run `sudo npm install -g gulp` (you'll be asked for your password)
-    2. That should install everything you'll need to make Grunt work.
+    2. That should install everything you'll need to make Gulp work.
 4. Install [RVM](https://rvm.io/) so we can manage which version of Ruby we are currently running.
     1. RVM (Ruby Version Manager) provides an easy way to switch between Ruby versions.
 You can install it by running `\curl -sSL https://get.rvm.io | bash -s stable` in Terminal.
     2. Once it's installed, install & start using Ruby version 1.9.3.
 You can do this by running the following commands: